umich-brcf-bioinf/Jacquard/doc/overview.rst

    translates format tags from different callers into a uniform set of tags.*

-Jacquard can merge or exapnd VCFs from any variant caller.
+Jacquard can merge or expand VCFs from any variant caller.
 Jacquard can translate depth, alt frequency, somatic status, and genotype tags from several somatic variant callers: